ninjarope/network-simulator/README.md

 ### Link

-Links are composed of a pair of two nodes = pair<Node *, Node *>
+Links are composed of a pair of two nodes = pair<Node *, Node *>.
-+ Links could probably have same address or id too so that they could be accessed in same manner
++ Links could be accessed via map, where key is a pair <sourceAddress, destinationAddress> and value is Link* (function to be implemented in Network).

 ### Testing